-This study focuses on the type and condition of the logistics infrastructure available at the internally displaced person camps located in the rural and urban areas in North-Central Nigeria, as well as measuring the perception of the state of the infrastructures.
-The study outcome enables the authors to conclude that shelter facilities, food and material warehouses, water and sanitation facilities, health clinics, educational centres, transportation facilities and distribution equipment are some of the available logistics infrastructures across the IDPs camps in North-Central.
-However, the IDP camps located in the urban areas such as Abuja, Makurdi, Jos, Lafia are better equipped with logistics infrastructure than the ones located in the rural areas.
-Also, the study concluded that access roads, vehicle availability, warehouses, and material handling equipment, among others, are in a bad state in most of the IDP camps but worst in the rural areas.

-The study therefore recommended that;
+This study on the condition of the logistics infrastructure at internally displaced person camp in north central Nigeria focus on examine the type of logistics infrastructure at internally displaced persons camp in the northcentral Nigeria as well as measuring the perception of the state of the infrastructures.
+The study outcome enables the author to concluded that Shelter facilities, Food and material warehouse, Water and sanitation facilities, Health clinics, educational centers and Transportation facilities and distribution equipment are some of the available logistics infrastructures across the IDPs camp in Northcentral.
+Also, the study concluded that access road, vehicle availability, warehouse, material handling equipment among others are in a bad state.
+The study recommended that;